columbia/SmartInv/README.md

 This is [sampled raw model outputs](https://github.com/columbia/SmartInv/tree/main/all_results/sampled_results) from the heavy mode

 ## Limitations (a.k.a.
-How You Can Significantly Beat SmartInv in Your Next Paper Easily)
+Ways to Significantly Beat SmartInv in Your Next Paper Easily)

 In addition to the limitations we've acknowledge in paper, there are quite a few other significant limitations that can help other ressearchers who are in this space and try to improve the State-of-the-art: